What to expect

 Bike Hire & Extras

-Bikes are provided with a pannier, an odometer, a pump, a lock and a repair kit.You will also receive a handlebar bag.
+Bikes are provided with a pannier, an odometer and a lock.You will also receive a handlebar bag.

 Hybrid bike with 21 gears